 Huevos Rancheros Tostadas

-Huevos Rancheros Tostadas is a classic Mexican dish, made with pinto beans, sunny side-up eggs, cotija cheese, avocado slices, jalapeños, and a spoonful of salsa.
+Huevos Rancheros Tostadas is a classic Mexican dish made with refried beans, sunny side-up eggs, cotija cheese, avocado slices, and a spoonful of salsa – all on crispy tostadas.
+These make the best weekend brunch for the whole family!

 The countdown to Cinco de Mayo is on!
 If y’all haven’t noticed, I LOVE me some Mexican food.
 The spicier, the better.
 Jalapeños have recently become my new love, and you can find MORE of them in my Tex-Mex menu.